The Many Types of Prefab Homes: Know Your Options

 The estimated Social Security benefit in 2016 is $1,341 for a single person or $2,212 for a couple.
 Mortgage-to-income rules used by banks follow Fannie Mae and Freddie Mac guidelines of 28 and 29 percent.
 Using those numbers, a single person on Social Security qualifies for a payment of $400.
 For a couple, the mortgage payment increases to $660.

 With the high cost of rent in Michigan, few retirees afford rent with their other bills.
 With manufactured homes priced as low as $10,000 through HomeFirst Certified, owning a small home becomes affordable.

 Equity in your current home may cover the entire purchase price and eliminate any mortgage payment.
 For renters, a low mortgage payment with HomeFirst Certified beats most rent.
 Mortgages come with fixed rates, so your payment never increases.

 Your new home provides the space you need, including room for guests.
 Enjoy a new home in a friendly community.
 Take afternoon strolls on level walking paths.
 Visit the clubhouse for activities and social hours.

 With fear of rising bills, life in one of the Michigan communities allows you to really enjoy retirement.
 You’re free to use your retirement income for entertainment and travel.

 Plus, with HomeFirst Certified’s repossessed homes, save up to half off the sales price of a manufactured home.
 Not sure you want a repossessed home?
 Even if you purchase new, you can buy homes in Lansing for as little as $24,900.

-Look for homes in HomeFirst Certified’s 15 desirable locations, such as Independence Commons in Lansing or Coventry Woods in Whitmore Lake.
+Look for homes in HomeFirst Certified’s 15 desirable locations, such as Independence Commons in Lansing.
 School bus routes pass by the communities, and shops and services are short drives away.